-Sonography is an imaging and diagnostic career that serves an essential function in a variety of professional settings through it’s utilization of ultrasound technology to view images of internal organs, tissues, blood vessels and musculature, aiding in a medical diagnosis In providing these services, Registered/Diagnostic Medical Sonographers (RDMS) face patients ranging from healthy to critically ill, and are commonly utilized for early detection purposes.
-Despite often working one-on-one with patients, Sonographers are crucial members of a healthcare team whose efforts may shed light on high-risk pregnancies, arterial blockages, heart defects, cancers, women’s health and other health issues.
+Sonography is an imaging and diagnostic career that serves an essential function in a variety of professional settings.
+Through it’s utilization of ultrasound technology to view images of internal organs, tissues, blood vessels and musculature, Sonographers are able to come to medical diagnosis.
+In providing imaging services, Registered/Diagnostic Medical Sonographers (RDMS) face patients ranging from healthy to critically ill.
+Often, sonograms are commonly utilized for early detection purposes.
+For example, this imaging technology may shed light on high-risk pregnancies, arterial blockages, heart defects, cancers, women’s health and other health issues.
 Learn more about how does ultrasound work.

 “It’s a fulfilling career,” Ovi Cioloca, RVS, who was a Sonographer at the highest volume vein clinic in the state of Georgia for seven years, said.
 “I wanted to do imaging, I knew that, and sonography does not emit any frequency or radiation that is harmful to the human body, thus making it so safe.”

 Daily Healthcare Career Info!
 Follow Us.

 Stay connected to the latest Healthcare Career Advice easily through Facebook.